jcillay/cs152-project/index.md

 </p>

 <p>
-We based our Q-learning model off of the videos and work done by Thomas Simonini (https://simoninithomas.github.io/deep-rl-course/) in which he creates a taxi agent that learns to navigate in a city with the goal of transporting its passengers to the correct location.
+We based our Q-learning model off of the videos and work done by <a href=https://simoninithomas.github.io/deep-rl-course/>Thomas Simonini</a> in which he creates a taxi agent that learns to navigate in a city with the goal of transporting its passengers to the correct location.
 This existing model stood out to us because the problem it solves is so similar to ours.
 However, our environment was too complex for us to successfully apply Q-learning (based on our limited knowledge of the topic.)
 This was mainly due to the fact that our environment had about 100,000 different states whereas the taxi example only had 10,000 possible states.
 Therefore our implementation of Q-learning was unsuccessful.
 </p>

 <h3><b>Deep Q-learning</b></h3>